CephalofairGames/frosthaven-faq/index.md

 <p><b>Unavoidable Outcome (2, bot) - Does this trigger on push or pull?
 Can I quickly discard it if a monster would otherwise trigger a positive trap?</b> Yes and yes.</p>

+<p><b>Dangerous Ground (4, bot) - Do I need to spring all traps with this, or can I pick and choose?
+Can I spring traps that aren't in range of an enemy?</b> You can pick and choose which traps to spring, one at a time.
+You can only spring traps that have an enemy within range to apply them to.</p>

 <p><b>Can Proficient Hunter's (5) persistent add 2 Damage or Heal 2 to a trap without a Damage or Heal value?
 How about my "add damage or Heal" attack modifier cards?</b>  Yes.
 Damage or Heal can be added to a trap even if there is no damage or heal value, yet.</p>

 <p><b>What is the timing on Persistent Pitfalls (6, bot)?
 Can I use this mid-push?</b> "Immediately" does indeed mean "immediately" here and it can be used mid-push.</p>